QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 Several Critical Success Factors (CSFs) and Key Performance Indicators (KPIs) have been outlined to define the Service Level Targets in a clear and concise manner.

-Service Level Targets of the weather data application can be summarised in the following way;
+Service Level Targets of the weather data application can be summarized in the following way;

 ###### Query load time
 Both queries have a maximum load time of 1 minute on Mondays before 12:00.
 Only authorised users will be able to issue a query request.